espressif/arduino-esp32/libraries/Zigbee/examples/Zigbee_Scan_Networks/README.md

-# Arduino-ESP32 Zigbee On/Off Light Example
+# Arduino-ESP32 Zigbee Networks Scan Example

-This example shows how to configure the Zigbee end device and use it as a Home Automation (HA) on/off light.
+This example shows how to scan Zigbee Networks.

 # Supported Targets